Page 4

 Refer to the ‘MY BUSHFIRE PLAN’ section of the TFS Bushfire Safety Guide, and/or the online version.

-Work together with your household to answer the following questions:
+Work together with your household to answer the following questions below:

 Image